jeffbski/joi-browser/README.md

 This package can be used included in other builds (browserify or webpack) or used on its own.

-The default version exposed by package.json is the unminified bundle.
+The default version exposed by package.json is the babelified unminified bundle.
+It has been transpiled to ES5.
 Since I expected to primarily be using this inside of another bundle.
 However the minified version is also built on install as dist/bundle.min.js.

 ## Usage